High matt rust paint that simulates atmospheric oxidisation of aged metals. Water soluble to easily tone back effects for the perfect result.

 For the best results it’s best to practise different techniques listed below before final use.

 - To darken the shade apply more coats.
 Allow each coat to fully dry before applying another.
-Any number of coats of rust paint can be applied over the top of each other, 10, 20, 30 etc. For a broken, patchy effect apply to small areas/patches at a time and allow to dry – more in some areas, less in others.
+Any number of coats of rust paint can be applied over the top of each other.
+For a broken, patchy effect apply to small areas/patches at a time and allow to dry – more in some areas, less in others.

 - The shade will vary depending on the quantity applied.
 A thick coat of paint will dry a darker shade, and a thin coat of paint will dry a lighter shade.